sbissantz/git/notes.md

 ---

-Now we need to restrict our new user `git` to do only Dit-relates
+## Restrictions

-You can easily restrict the git user account to only Git-related activities with a limited shell tool called git-shell.
-If you set this as the git user account’s login shell, then that account can’t have normal shell access to your server.
+Now restrict the new user `git` to only Git-related things.
+This means no normal shell access to the computer.
+But it is capable of getting a SSH connection to push/pull:

 ```
 cat /etc/shells   # see if git-shell is already in there.
 If not...